 This valve holds the water in contact with the coffee when the carafe is not in place, and the coffee maker changes its brewing mode automatically when it doesn’t detect the carafe.

-Personally, we like to grind our coffee beans right before brewing to retain all the flavor, but if you’d rather wake up to the smell of coffee you’ll be thrilled to know that the Breville Precision Brewer has an Auto-On function.
-You’ll be able to prepare your grounds and favorite brew settings the night before and program it to wake up before you do.
+Personally, we like to grind our coffee beans right before brewing to retain all the flavour, but if you’d rather wake up to the smell of coffee you’ll be thrilled to know that the Sage Precision Brewer has an Auto-On function.
+You’ll be able to prepare your grounds and favourite brew settings the night before and program it to wake up before you do.

 Ease Of Use – 4.5/5

-The Breville Precision is perfect for the wannabe barista who likes to combine their knowledge of coffee extraction with the perks of an automatic drip coffee machine.
-If you love getting technical about bloom and temperatures, the Breville Precision lets you do that very easily.
+The Sage Precision is perfect for the wannabe barista who likes to combine their knowledge of coffee extraction with the perks of an automatic drip coffee machine.
+If you love getting technical about bloom and temperatures, the Sage Precision lets you do that very easily.

 The intuitive, user-friendly LCD screen and the single button/dial make it effortless to tweak each variable or change the brewing mode.